cpraveen/numa/newton_interp.md

 ## Some properties of divided differences

-1. Recall that the divided difference can be written as
+1. The divided difference of $n+1$ points satisfies
     $$
+    \label{eq:ddiffderive}
     f[x_0,\ldots,x_n] = \frac{f^{(n)}(\xi)}{n!}, \qquad
     \xi \in I[x_0,x_1,\ldots,x_n]
     $$
+    We obtained this by comparing the error of Newton interpolation with that of polynomial interpolation.
 Prove this result by induction.
 The Hermite-Gennochi formula relates the sames quantities in terms of an integral.

 2. If $f^{(n)}$ is continuous in the interval $I[x_0,x_1,\ldots,x_n]$,
     then $f[x_0,\ldots,x_n]$ is a continuous function of